dbwebb-se/mvc/example/phpunit/README.md

 ![dice method](.img/dice-method.png)

 Is there something else we can assert with an empty object like this?
-Well, we can assert what the initial dice value is. looking at the source code we can see that the value is `null` when the dice is not rolled.
+Well, we can assert what the initial dice value is.
+Looking at the source code we can see that the value is `null` when the dice is not rolled.

 We update the test method like this.